Ministry of Defence Main Building (United Kingdom): Location

 Comprising a site of 3 ha, the building is located on Whitehall within the City of Westminster, central London.
 Whitehall is lined with numerous government departments and offices and is close to the Houses of Parliament.
 Whitehall is located to the west.
 Between Whitehall and Main Building is Banqueting House which is the only remaining component of the Palace of Whitehall to survive intact.
 To the north is Horse Guards Avenue.
 The street is home to Whitehall Court and also the Old War Office building, former government offices which have been converted into mixed use development including a hotel, restaurants and apartments.
 The building is separated from Victoria Embankment and the River Thames to the east by public gardens known as Whitehall Gardens.
 Richmond Terrace is to the south and is now used as a private car park, although a public pedestrian route is maintained.
 Adjacent to Richmond Terrace is the Curtis Green Building, the headquarters of the Metropolitan Police Service since November 2016 and otherwise known as New Scotland Yard.
-The Department of Health occupies the neighbouring building, Richmond House.
+The neighbouring building, Richmond House, provides additional office space for Parliament.

 The building is located within the Whitehall Conservation Area, and was identified by Westminster City Council as a landmark building within their 2003 audit of the conservation area.

 Queen Mary's Steps, once part of the Palace of Whitehall, are near the north east corner of the building.
 They indicate the position of the river before the Thames Embankment was built.